 What does it cost?

-If you are not currently enrolled in the Milton CEA program prices for the supply charge part of your Eversource bill, it's possible you could save money on your electric bill by enrolling in Green 100.
+If you are not currently enrolled in the Milton CEA program prices for the supply portion of your Eversource bill, it's possible you could save money on your electric bill by enrolling in Green 100.

 This is in addition to the delivery price charged to all Eversource customers regardless of their supplier choice, currently between 14-15 ¢/kWh depending on your heating source.

-The total electricity price for Eversource Basic Service is around 40 ¢/kWh, over an 87% increase from the price in January 2021.
+The total electricity price for Eversource Basic Service is around 30 ¢/kWh

 Milton CEA offers three price options that are fixed until November 2024.
 All three are lower than Eversource’s current price.
 The default Milton Green plan, which Milton residents were enrolled in unless they specifically opted out, costs 10.848 ¢/kWh for a total cost including delivery of 24.961 ¢/kWh.
-This means an average Milton household using 707 kWh/month will save $1,268 this year thanks to the CEA program.
+Thanks to the Milton CEA program, an average Milton household using 707 kWh/month will have saved $851 relative to Eversource Basic Service over the course of 2023.

 Given the urgency of the climate crisis, the centrality of clean electricity in the state's Net-Zero by 2050 plans, and the trustworthiness and transparency of the Milton CEA program, we think opting up to Green 100 would be an excellent addition to your household's charitable giving budget.
 Like other charitable giving, the cost of the extra Green Electricity in the CEA program is tax deductible.